-The Commercial Platform reportable segment principally generates revenue from (1) sales of goods, which are the manufacture or purchase and distribution of pharmaceutical and consumer health products, and (2) sales of services, which are the provision of sales, distribution and marketing services to pharmaceutical manufacturers.
+The Commercial Platform reportable segment principally generates revenue from (1) sales of goods, which are the manufacture or purchase and distribution of products including a prescription drug product developed by the Innovation Platform and other consumer health products, (2) royalty revenues from license and collaboration contracts and (3) sales of services, which are the provision of sales, distribution and marketing services to pharmaceutical manufacturers.
 The Group evaluates whether it is the principal or agent for these contracts, which include prescription drug products and consumer health products.
-Where the Group is the principal (i.e. recognizes sales of goods on a gross basis), it generally obtains control of the goods for distribution.
-Where the Group is the agent (i.e. recognizes provision of services on a net basis), it generally does not obtain control of the goods for distribution.
+Where the Group obtains control of the goods for distribution, it is the principal (i.e. recognizes sales of goods on a gross basis).
+Where the Group does not obtain control of the goods for distribution, it is the agent (i.e. recognizes provision of services on a net basis).
 Control is primarily evidenced by taking physical possession and inventory risk of the goods.